-From Anna on February 19th, 2009 in General Remodel
+From Dean Dowd on February 19, 2009 in General Remodel

 My husband and I just spent the past year remodeling our house, so I have a lot to say about the disagreements that can arise during the process.
 A home renovation project always entails a certain amount of stress, which can make matters worse.
 The saying goes “if your marriage can survive a building project, you can probably make it through anything.”

 My husband likes to do things the right way the first time, even if it takes forever to finish a project.
 I, on the other hand, look for the quickest way to reach the end goal while still producing a quality result.
 That was where we disagreed the most on our project.
 He wanted to do the extensive renovation, completely changing the layout of our house, although he didnt think the kitchen really needed very much of an upgrade.
 I just wanted to fix-up the kitchen and call it good.
 We ended up doing things his way, along with a full kitchen remodel; and even though the project took six-months longer, I have to admit the improvements were definitely worth it.
 Ultimately, we both gave a little and settled on a reasonable point.